Using liteAPI webhooks

 - Updating itineraries or vouchers

-If you have agents on your account who handle support, these webhooks allow you to track any amendments to existing bookings in the system.
+If you have agents on your account who handle support, these webhooks allow you to track amendments and related actions on existing bookings.

 booking.rebook.rfn — A refundable room is rebooked